This post may include affiliate links; see our disclosure policy.

 - Add ice and shake again.
 This cools the drink and strengthens the foam.
 Strain it into the glass and you’ll get a thick, white frothy layer.

-- A trick for increasing the foam in a gin fizz: Add a spring to the cocktail shaker; it helps to agitate the ingredients even more (this really works: we’ve tried it!).
+- A spring is a simple trick for increasing the foam.
+Adding a metal spring to the inside of the cocktail shaker helps to agitate the ingredients even more (this really works: we’ve tried it!).

 For a gin fizz, don’t buy the cheapest gin you can find.
 Try to invest in a mid-price range gin: the drink will only taste as good as the gin you invest in!
-Here are a few notes on types we like:
+Here are a few types I like:

 - Malfy and Beefeater London Dry have a developed, botanical flavor that blends well in cocktails.

-- Locally distilled gin is a great option!
-In Indianapolis, we like 8th Day Distillery, Hotel Tango, and Big Heart Gin.
+- Locally distilled gin is a great option.
+In Indianapolis, I like 8th Day Distillery, Hotel Tango, and Big Heart Gin.

-- Steer clear of strong flavored sipping gins in cocktails.
-For us this includes brands like Tanqueray gin (very floral) and Opihr gin (spice-forward).
-These types of gin can overpower the subtlety in many mixed drinks.
+- Steer clear of strong flavored sipping gins.
+For me this includes brands like Tanqueray (very floral) and Opihr (spice-forward), which can overpower the subtlety in gin drinks.

 Gin Fizz Cocktail